ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
-<h3>1.
-CodexJS: The sweet spot between NestJS’s prison and Express’s chaos - <a href="https://medium.com/@clancysizer/codexjs-the-sweet-spot-between-nestjss-prison-and-express-s-chaos-febe48c427ad?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>1. npm Polyamory Explained Simply — Like you’re a 12-Year-Old - <a href="https://medium.com/@samueldeveloper/npm-polyamory-explained-simply-like-youre-a-12-year-old-bb6703dfdbc3?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Clancy`**
+✍️ **posted by `Samuel Ruiz`**

-<blockquote>Ever stare at a blank Express app wondering how to organize 50+ routes without creating spaghetti?
-Or tried NestJS and felt suffocated by…
+<blockquote>So you’ve mastered npm install, survived dependency hell, and maybe even stopped deleting your package-lock.json out of spite.
 Continue reading on Medium »</blockquote>

 <h3>2.
-Minimal gRPC Gateways in Node: The Practical Bridge - <a href="https://medium.com/@Modexa/minimal-grpc-gateways-in-node-the-practical-bridge-034ba61686ba?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How npm Crashed Our VPS (and What Finally Fixed It) - <a href="https://medium.com/techcompass/how-npm-crashed-our-vps-and-what-finally-fixed-it-c9005d06d7cf?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Modexa`**
+✍️ **posted by `undefined`**

-<blockquote>A lean recipe for translating HTTP/JSON to gRPC without heavy frameworks, plus patterns for auth, streaming, and observability.
+<blockquote>A simple switch saved our server from memory overload.
-Continue reading on Medium »</blockquote>
+Continue reading on Tech Compass »</blockquote>

 <h3>3.
-The Great JavaScript Runtime Debate: Stability vs Speed vs Security - <a href="https://medium.com/@2nick2patel2/the-great-javascript-runtime-debate-stability-vs-speed-vs-security-7faec21b368a?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Built a Database-Agnostic Seeding Tool to Stop Writing Endless Seed Scripts - <a href="https://medium.com/@miitcodes27/how-i-built-a-database-agnostic-seeding-tool-to-stop-writing-endless-seed-scripts-b1deb76dd63b?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Codastra`**
+✍️ **posted by `Miit Daga`**

-<blockquote>How to choose between Node.js, Deno, Bun, and edge runtimes without blowing up your roadmap (or your pager).
+<blockquote>The Problem That Wouldn’t Go Away
 Continue reading on Medium »</blockquote>

 <h3>4.
-CQRS in a Node.js + MongoDB backend: Practical guide - <a href="https://medium.com/@amanngp01/cqrs-in-a-node-js-mongodb-backend-practical-guide-ff624ecdeb69?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+BC Game Development | Build Your Own Crypto Casino Website Like BC.Game - <a href="https://medium.com/@gametechdevelopment2/bc-game-development-build-your-own-crypto-casino-website-like-bc-game-d9a2d900912d?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `amanngp01@gmail.com`**
+✍️ **posted by `Gametechdevelopment`**

-<blockquote>Command Query Responsibility Segregation (CQRS) is a pattern that separates reading and writing concerns of your backend.
+<blockquote>Check My Fiverr Gig (Top Rated Developer)
 Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-I recently had the opportunity to design a website for a therapy practice, and it was truly an… - <a href="https://medium.com/@succes8or/i-recently-had-the-opportunity-to-design-a-website-for-a-therapy-practice-and-it-was-truly-an-b9c93dfdce7a?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Businesses are SHOCKED at Website Updating AI Assistants - <a href="https://learnaitoprofit.com/businesses-are-shocked-at-website-updating-ai-assistants-ba37e3b34575?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Douglas Lampi`**

+<blockquote>What if your website could talk back?
+Continue reading on LearnAItoprofit.com »</blockquote>

+<h3>2.
+Build a Real-Time Chat App in Pure JavaScript with WebSockets - <a href="https://codebyumar.medium.com/build-a-real-time-chat-app-in-pure-javascript-with-websockets-0f4a393d22f2?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Successor`**
+✍️ **posted by `CodeByUmar`**

-<blockquote>Every aspect of the site was carefully thought out.
-The calming visuals, intuitive navigation, and clear layout all work together to guide…
+<blockquote>Learn how to create a fully functional live chat app from scratch, no frameworks, no libraries, just pure JavaScript.
 Continue reading on Medium »</blockquote>

-<h3>2.
-DSA Lecture 73 : Kth Smallest/Kth Largest Element in a BST - <a href="https://medium.com/coding-nexus/dsa-lecture-73-kth-smallest-kth-largest-element-in-a-bst-691302214d89?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `YogiCode`**

-<blockquote>Using BST properties for order based searching
-Continue reading on Coding Nexus »</blockquote>

 <h3>3.
-How Do You Handle Different Images for Different Screen Sizes in Next.js? - <a href="https://medium.com/@mihilista/how-do-you-handle-different-images-for-different-screen-sizes-in-next-js-6021e75a5d33?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Build Voice Commands in JavaScript with the SpeechRecognition API - <a href="https://codebyumar.medium.com/build-voice-commands-in-javascript-with-the-speechrecognition-api-a9e4b19181c5?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mihailo Cvetkovic`**
+✍️ **posted by `CodeByUmar`**

-<blockquote>I’m genuinely curious how other developers solve this — because I haven’t found a satisfying answer yet.
+<blockquote>Add real voice interaction to your web app, no libraries, no backend, just native browser power.
 Continue reading on Medium »</blockquote>

 <h3>4.
-What’s the most overlooked skill for a web developer to stay relevant today? - <a href="https://medium.com/@digital-vision/whats-the-most-overlooked-skill-for-a-web-developer-to-stay-relevant-today-642b7819434a?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Most Developers Use Prettier Wrong.
+Are You One of Them? - <a href="https://codebyumar.medium.com/most-developers-use-prettier-wrong-are-you-one-of-them-05bb480e1e92?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Digital Vision`**
+✍️ **posted by `CodeByUmar`**

-<blockquote>In today’s fast-changing tech world, the most overlooked skill for web developers isn’t another framework, programming language, or design…
+<blockquote>Prettier can make your code beautiful or silently ruin your workflow if you don’t configure it correctly.
 Continue reading on Medium »</blockquote>

 <h3>5.
-Discoverability by Design: Rethinking Website Performance for AI Crawlers - <a href="https://medium.com/the-hidden-layer/discoverability-by-design-rethinking-website-performance-for-ai-crawlers-c5a71cb115df?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Eric Howard, Ph.
-D.`**

-<blockquote>Web Infrastructure and Latency Management
-Continue reading on The Hidden Layer »</blockquote>

-<h3>6.
-CodexJS: The sweet spot between NestJS’s prison and Express’s chaos - <a href="https://medium.com/@clancysizer/codexjs-the-sweet-spot-between-nestjss-prison-and-express-s-chaos-febe48c427ad?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Phaset: The Better, Cheaper, Faster Option to Backstage, Cortex, Port, LeanIX and the Rest - <a href="https://mikaelvesavuori.medium.com/phaset-the-better-cheaper-faster-option-to-backstage-cortex-port-leanix-and-the-rest-cb72a3beedae?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Clancy`**
+✍️ **posted by `Mikael Vesavuori`**

-<blockquote>Ever stare at a blank Express app wondering how to organize 50+ routes without creating spaghetti?
-Or tried NestJS and felt suffocated by…
+<blockquote>Phaset is the self-hosted software knowledge platform that brings clarity to complex software landscapes — without the complexity or cost.
 Continue reading on Medium »</blockquote>

 <br/>